webdocs-dev/yari/docs/envvars.md

 If enabled, the playground "share your code via permalink" functionality will be handled through URL parameters rather than storing the code on the server.
-This lets users will share their playground creations without signing up for MDN Plus.
+This lets users share their playground creations without signing up for MDN Plus.

 ### `REACT_APP_ORGANIZATION`